Paleogenomics/IBDGem/README.md

 This will generate 3 output tables for the pairwise comparisons of sample1-vs-sample1/sample2/sample3.
 You can find these same tables in the ```output``` folder within ```ibdgem-test```.

-**Note**: For comparisons of real forensic samples, using the ```--variable-sites-only/-v``` option is recommended to exclude uninformative sites.
+**Note**: In general, using the ```--variable-sites-only/-v``` option is recommended to exclude uninformative sites.

 ## Main program (ibdgem.c)
 Below is the full description of the main program's options:
 ```
-IBDGem: Compares low-coverage sequencing data from an unknown sample to known genotypes
+IBDGem-2.0: Compares low-coverage sequencing data from an unknown sample to known genotypes
             from a reference individual/panel and calculates the likelihood that the samples
             share 0, 1, or 2 IBD chromosomes.

-Usage: ./ibdgem -H [hap-file] -L [legend-file] -I [indv-file] -P [pileup-file] [other options...]
+Usage: ./ibdgem [--LD] -H [hap-file] -L [legend-file] -I [indv-file] -P [pileup-file] [other options...]
-       OR ./ibdgem -V [vcf-file] -P [pileup-file] [other options...]
+       OR ./ibdgem [--LD] -V [vcf-file] -P [pileup-file] [other options...]
+--LD                            Linkage disequilibrium mode ON (default: OFF)
 -V, --vcf  FILE                 VCF file (required if using VCF)
 -H, --hap  FILE                 HAP file (required if using IMPUTE)
 -L, --legend  FILE              LEGEND file (required if using IMPUTE)
 -I, --indv  FILE                INDV file (required if using IMPUTE)
 -P, --pileup  FILE              PILEUP file (required)
--N, --pileup-name  STR          Name of individual in Pileup (default: UNKWN)
+-N, --pileup-name  STR          Name of Pileup sample (default: UNKWN)
--A, --allele-freqs  FILE        File containing allele frequencies from an external panel;
+-A, --allele-freqs  FILE        File containing allele frequencies from a background panel;
                                    must be sorted & whitespace-delimited with columns CHROM, POS, AF;
                                    use in conjunction with -c if includes multiple chromosomes
                                    (default: calculate AF from input genotypes)
 -S, --sample-list  FILE         File containing subset of samples to compare the
                                    sequencing data against; one line per sample
-                                   (default: compare against all samples in genotype panel)
+                                   (default: compare against all samples in genotype file)
 -s, --sample  STR               Sample(s) to compare the sequencing data against; comma-separated
                                    without spaces if more than one (e.g. sample1,sample2,etc.)
+-B, --background-list  FILE     File containing subset of samples to be used as the background panel
+                                   for calculating IBD0 in LD mode; one line per sample
+                                   (default: use all samples in genotype file as background)
 -p, --positions  FILE           List of sites to compare; can be in position list format with 2 columns
                                    CHROM, POS (1-based coordinates) or BED format (0-based coordinates);
                                    use in conjunction with -c if includes multiple chromosomes